-For pudding in the Beppu area, I would like to introduce “Hell steamed pudding”, sold at Umi Jigoku.
+For pudding in the Beppu area, I would like to introduce “Hell steamed pudding” (Jigoku mushiyaki pudding), sold at Umi Jigoku.

-Hot spring eggs and hell steamed pudding are both made using the heat from the hot spring source.
+This pudding is made using the heat from the hot spring source.

 Enjoy a little happiness in hell!

 Yufuin also has delicious pudding that is as good as Beppu.
-As I walked through the streets of Yufuin, there was a signboard for smooth pudding, and there were many sweets shops selling pudding as well.
+As I walked through the streets of Yufuin, there were many sweets shops selling pudding.

 Among them, I chose a shop called “Yufuin Milch”.
 Their pudding is made using milk from Yufuin, but unlike Beppu, it is like a very thick milkshake.

-I also ate this pudding quickly.
-There was a long line so it seems to be a very popular shop.
+This pudding is tasty and recommended for those who like soft and rich taste.
+In addition, there was a long line so it seems to be a very popular shop.

-Which is better, Yufuin Onsen or Beppu Onsen?
-What’s the result?
+Result Announcement!
+Which is better, Yufuin or Beppu?

 The result of “whether of Beppu and Yufuin is more suitable for a trip to relax your body and mind?” is…